JennToo/altgo-us/content/pages/legal.md

 # Changing your name

 The process for changing your name varies by county.
+The goal here is to get a Court Order Changing Name, which you can then use to update other documents.

+There's specific info below for Madison, Limestone, and Morgan counties.

+## Madison county

 A community member has created a good [guide for changing your name][name-guide].
 The guide was created for Madison County, but the process is similar for other counties.
-The goal here is to get a Court Order Changing Name, which you can then use to update other documents.

-If you live in a different county and are having trouble locating the name change forms, find your probate court’s website, or search for “\<county> county probate court name change”.
-A [statewide form][al-name-change-form] is also available, but you should make sure your county doesn’t have their own form they prefer first.

-In some counties, you may need to schedule a hearing before the probate judge to complete the name change.
-Check your local probate court office’s website for details, or give them a call.

-Once the name change is complete, you’ll end up with certified copies of the completed name change Court Order.
-They’ll have an embossed seal on them from the probate court.

-Hang onto these!
-You will need them later.

-## Madison county

 You'll need to fill out [the appropriate paperwork][madison] and bring it to the Madison county probate office (which is in the Madison County Services